mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 He probably doesn't see it as a wild success, and even if he does, nobody's going to want to buy a course from someone who tweets all day and only managed to make $1.5k from it.
 And people certainly aren't going to pay money to join Daniel's private community when he has no success to show.

 So, what happens to Daniel Vassallo in that timeline?
 Daniel's smart, so maybe he keeps trying new things until he finds success, but it's easy to imagine the Daniel of that timeline following the path of so many other bootstrapped founders.
 His first few swings all miss, he assumes that he's not cut out for the bootstrapper lifestyle, and he goes back to his job in big tech.

-## The metric you never see: profit per founder

-Often inflate numbers.
-Report revenue instead of profit.
-And I'm guessing in a lot of cases, it's not even revenue they receive but revenue before fees.
-Also, nobody talks about revenue per founder, but $100k ARR for four founders + 4 freelencers is very different than a single founder working alone.

-They announce that they hit $100k ARR.
-And then you realize that it's two founders whose market rate would be $100-200k/yr each.
-And then you realize that's revenue not expenses, and they probably have a lot of expenses, including employees, marketing, cloud services, etc.

-You can inflate your revenue by spending a ton on marketing. e.g., spend $1000/mo on Google Ads and make $800/mo in revenue.
-Fake it till you make it.

-Patrick Campbell sold ProfitWell to Paddle for $200M, but the week before the close, he only had $15k in liquid assets because everything else was tied up in his business. (talked about on 2022 IH podcast)

 ## Other tricks indie founders use to seem more successful